Thursday, August 24, 2023

 that he generally could not see but that would be

-aware of, or else by rows of streetlamps which he’d
+times aware of, like the rows of streetlamps which

 pass at an always steady rate, which, when he had